justisGipson/google_cert/troubleshooting_and_debugging/week_three/README.md

 * Type error or an attribute error if we try to take an action on a variable that wasn't properly initialized

 * Division by zero error if we tried to divide by zero

+These kind of errors are what will cause a program to finish unexpectedly.

 When these failures happen, the interpreter that's running the program will print the following: